Ventricular Assist Devices

 Understanding Ventricular Assist Devices

-A ventricular assist device (VAD) helps the heart pump blood throughout your body.
+A left ventricular assist device (LVAD) helps the heart pump blood out to your body.
 This device connects to one or both of the ventricles of your heart.
-A surgeon puts the VAD in place.
+A surgeon puts the LVAD in place.

 Your heart has 4 chambers.
 The 2 upper ones are called the right and left atria.
 The lower chambers are called ventricles.
-A VAD often supports the left ventricle so it can pump out enough blood to all parts of your body.
-Some VADs are designed to also work with the right ventricle or both ventricles.
+An LVAD supports the left ventricle so it can pump out enough blood to all parts of your body.
+Some VADs are designed to also work with the right ventricle (RVAD) or both ventricles (BiVAD).

 Mechanical circulatory support device